 Scientific evidence is lacking in understanding baby food allergies and intolerances.
 There’s some interesting data on delivery method playing a role in how they react to food.

 There is evidence that babies born by C-section have a higher chance of health issues.
-But Free to Feed is here to help breastfeeding mothers who have babies with food allergies or intolerances.
+But Free to Feed is here to help breastfeeding parents who have babies with food allergies or intolerances.

 So today, we’re giving you the science on what we know about C-sections and baby food sensitivities.
-We’ll be going over three main topics including, the baby’s gut, immune system, and mother’s age at birth.
+We’ll be going over three main topics including, the baby’s gut, immune system, and the parent's age at birth.

 Weird Ways That C-Sections Can Change Your Baby’s Gut